 Tombstone hotels have been in existence just about as long as the town has had people!
-People began arriving after Ed Schieffelin and his associates founded the mining district here.
-They developed silver mine strikes like the Ground Hog, Owl Nest, Lucky Cuss, Tough Nut and the Grand Central.
-They officially recorded The Tombstone Mining District with Pima County on April 7, 1878.
+People began arriving after Ed Schieffelin founded the Mining District here.

 Larian Motel – 410 East Fremont Street.
 (520) 457-2272